tmederos/BAMazon/README.md

 # Bamazon

+## Overview
-####This is a Node.js terminal app that is an Amazon-like storefront where users place orders and deplete stock from the store's inventory.
+This is a Node.js terminal app that is an Amazon-like storefront where users place orders and deplete stock from the store's inventory.
 This app uses Javascript, Node.js and MySql.

 Link to demo video:
 * [Bamazon Demo] https://github.com/tmederos/Bamazon/blob/master/Bamazon_video.mp4